Norway holds Muslim cleric for 4 weeks after Italy trial

 "I have no ties to terror. ...
 This is a political case," Krekar said upon arriving at the court in Norway, calling the Italian case "fake."

+In 2015, European authorities arrested 15 Iraqi-Kurdish nationals involved in the Rawti Shax network, of which Krekar is the alleged leader, on terrorism-related charges.

+Italian prosecutors who spearheded the probe say Rawti Shax recruited foreign terrorist fighters to be sent to Iraq and Syria and provided logistical and financial support.

-A refugee from Iraqi Kurdistan who came to Norway in 1991, the 63-year-old cleric has several convictions in Norway.
+A refugee from Iraqi Kurdistan who came to Norway in 1991, the 63-year-old Mullah Krekar, who was born Najm al-Din Faraj Ahmad, has several convictions in Norway, including for threatening Prime Minister Solberg.
+He also praised the 2015 extremist attack on the French satirical newspaper Charlie Hebdo.

+Krekar founded the now-defunct Ansar al-Islam insurgent group of Sunni Kurds, which aimed to install an Islamic caliphate in Iraqi Kurdistan.
+It reportedly merged with the Islamic State group in 2014.

+Norwegian courts have ruled in favor of his extradition and the government has given him travel documents so he can travel to Italy, escorted by Norwegian police.
+According to his lawyer, Brynjar Meiling, Krekar lives legally in Norway and should not be extradited because of fears for his life.